TheAcharya/csv2notion-neo/README.md

 Upload & Merge CSV Data with Images to Notion Database

 positional arguments:
-  FILE                               CSV file to upload
+  FILE                               CSV or JSON file to upload

 general options:
-  --token TOKEN                      Notion token, stored in token_v2 cookie for notion.so --url URL                          Notion database URL; if none is provided, will create a new database --max-threads NUMBER               upload threads (default: 5) --log FILE                         file to store program log --verbose                          output debug information --version                          show program's version number and exit -h, --help                         show this help message and exit
+  --token                            Notion token, stored in token_v2 cookie for notion.so --url URL                          Notion database URL; if none is provided, will create a new database --max-threads                      upload threads (default: 5) --log FILE                         file to store program log --verbose                          output debug information --version                          show program's version number and exit -h, --help                         show this help message and exit

 column options:
-  --column-types TYPES               comma-separated list of column types to use for non-key columns;
+  --column-types                     comma-separated list of column types to use for non-key columns;
-                                     if none is provided, types will be guessed from CSV values (can also be used with --add-missing-columns flag) --add-missing-columns              if columns are present in CSV but not in Notion DB, add them to Notion DB --randomize-select-colors          randomize colors for added options in select and multi select columns
+                                     if none is provided, types will be guessed from CSV values (can also be used with --add-missing-columns flag) --add-missing-columns              if columns are present in CSV but not in Notion DB, add them to Notion DB --rename-notion-key-column         rename the key column in the file to a different key column in Airtable --randomize-select-colors          randomize colors for added options in select and multi select columns

 merge options:
-  --merge                            merge CSV with existing Notion DB rows, first column will be used as a key --merge-only-column COLUMN         CSV column that should be updated on merge;
+  --merge                            merge CSV with existing Notion DB rows, first column will be used as a key --merge-only-column                CSV column that should be updated on merge;
                                      when provided, other columns will be ignored (use multiple times for multiple columns) --merge-skip-new                   skip new rows in CSV that are not already in Notion DB during merge